 2. AmazonBasics Cat 6

 What makes this one of the best Ethernet cables is its value.
 This AmazonBasics Cat 6 cable does a bit more than covering the basics by offering Cat 6 performance at a low price.
 The cable has 1Gbps speeds at 250MHz, so you should be able to run Gigabit internet without a problem.
 It’s also available in multiple sizes.

 Take things a step further with an AmazonBasics Cat 7 version.
 This is one of the best Ethernet cables for those who want to take connectivity to the next level without spending too much cash on fancy brands.
 It can reach speeds of up to 10Gbps.

 Monoprice is back with another of the best Ethernet cables.
 These offer Cat 6 speeds, a basic design, and great value.
 What’s cool about this cable is that it can be had in a wide variety of colors, just in case you want a specific hue to go with your walls or decor.
 You can also pick from different lengths.

 Fans of the flat cable design will agree the Vandesail Cat 7 is one of the best Ethernet cables around.
 It’s also a good deal considering the price, and Cat 7 offers 10Gbps speeds at 1000MHz.
 The flat design also makes cable management easier.
 And there’s a variety of colors and lengths to choose from.

 6. DanYee Cat 7

-This is definitely among the best Ethernet cables in this list.
-If anything it is the coolest looking!
+This is definitely among the best Ethernet cables on this list.
+If anything, it is the coolest looking!
 The braided design adds a touch of personality while keeping the cable flexible and strong.
 Cat 7 speeds offer a 10Gbps connection, and the manufacturer has a variety of lengths and colors to choose from.

 7. Deego Cat 6